theadarshbalaji/ml_parallel_scheduler/README.md

 - FIFO naturally approaches optimal behavior

 ### Performance Analysis & Key Insights
-> This project includes a comprehensive [Results and Analysis Report](./ResultsandAnalysis.pdf)comparing the ML-based scheduler against FIFO and Random baselines.
+> This project includes a comprehensive [Results and Analysis Report](./ResultsandAnalysis.pdf) comparing the ML-based scheduler against FIFO and Random baselines.

 The "Diminishing Returns" Discovery
 The most significant finding was that ML scheduling is not a "silver bullet."
 Its effectiveness is inversely proportional to the degree of parallelism: